Angela Crawley

-Angela Crawley (born 3 June 1987) is a Scottish National Party politician.
-She was first elected as the Member of Parliament (MP) for Lanark and Hamilton East at the 2015 general election.
-Crawley has served as the SNP Shadow Attorney General since 2021.
-She was previously the SNP spokesperson for Women and Equalities and a member of the House of Commons Women and Equalities Committee.
+Angela Crawley (born 3 June 1987) is a Scottish National Party politician who served as the Member of Parliament (MP) for Lanark and Hamilton East from 2015 to 2024.
+She served as the SNP Shadow Attorney General from 2021 to 2022.
+She was previously the SNP spokesperson for Women and Equalities, and a member of the Women and Equalities Committee of the House of Commons.